chakra-ui/chakra-ui/packages/alert/README.md

 # Alert

-A react component used to alert users of a particular screen area that needs user action
+A React component used to alert users of a particular screen area that needs user action

 ## Installation